stvn1/file-browser-assessment/README.md

 Demo:https://file-browser-assessment.netlify.app/

-Backend is on heroku, so it may take a couple of min if dyno is sleeping.
+Backend is on heroku, so it may take a couple of min to load if dyno is sleeping.